songtitle:

 |

-A BMI-award winning song, though a weak copy of Waterloo
+A BMI-award winning song, a copy of the Waterloo-formula;

 Lyrics |